Take Action and Get Involved Today!

 “My involvement with AFTD has been a very important part of my life.
 It helped me to heal as I contributed what I could to help others.” — Louise O’Connor, former AFTD Board Member

-You can join a network of volunteers in the US and Canada making a positive impact in the world of FTD.
+You can join a network of volunteers throughout the US making a positive impact in the world of FTD.
 AFTD needs the time and talents of volunteers everywhere to help bring FTD to the forefront.

 Together, we will explore these and other projects to determine what best suits your skills, preferences and availability.
 You will be provided with guidance and support to ensure that you have a satisfying and rewarding experience that will meet your individual goals and also make a positive impact on behalf of AFTD.

-If you are ready to take action and learn more about how you can help make a difference, please take a moment to complete the following volunteer information form below and we will be in touch soon!
+If you are ready to take action and learn more about how you can help make a difference, please take a moment to complete the volunteer information form below and we will be in touch soon!

 Electronic Volunteer Form (to be completed electronically and emailed to Kerri Barthel – firstname.lastname@example.org)

-Downloadable Volunteer Form (to be downloaded, completed manually and mailed to Kerri at AFTD’s address below)
+Downloadable Volunteer Form (to be downloaded, completed manually and mailed to Kerri Barthel at AFTD’s address below)